MiloMindbender/UE4VirtualProduction/README.md

 # Getting Started

-None of this is "plug-and-play" you have to customize the setup for the hardware and studio you have.
-The tutorials on [my youtube channel.](https://www.youtube.com/user/GregCorson) will help you get started.
-If you have never used Unreal Engine you should  watch a couple of the getting started courses on the [Unreal Engine Learning Hub](https://www.unrealengine.com/en-US/onlinelearning-courses) to get familiar with how to use Unreal.
+This is NOT "plug-and-play" you must customize the setup for your hardware and studio.
+Tutorials on [my youtube channel.](https://www.youtube.com/user/GregCorson) will help you get started.
+If you haven't used Unreal Engine before, watch a couple of the getting started courses on the [Unreal Engine Learning Hub](https://www.unrealengine.com/en-US/onlinelearning-courses) to get familiar with how to use it.

 Everything here was done as my hobby using consumer DSLR cameras, VIVE VR gear and a gaming PC.
 You can get started using a webcam or smartphone camera and a laptop or scale this up to use professional studio equipment.
 The same software is used for everything.

-You will need to download of [Unreal Engine](https://www.unrealengine.com/) to run these examples.
+You will need [Unreal Engine](https://www.unrealengine.com/) to run these examples.

 # This is an EDUCATIONAL project.

-I've always loved movie special effects and am doing this as a hobby to learn have fun.
+I've always loved movie special effects and am doing this as a hobby to learn and have fun.
 Virtual Production is new technology with features coming out so quickly that official documentation can't keep up.
 I decided to start releasing tutorials on YouTube to help other people get started and learn along with me.
 Consider VPStudio is like a "workbook" to go with the tutorials, it's full of simple examples to help you learn the basics and get over the rough spots.

 # Other Sources of help